tomeshnet/p2p-internet-workshop/module-5.md

 ## 3: Discussion and reflection activity

-Q & A about sharing broken internet experiences, understanding failure points and why we measure
+Q & A about sharing broken Internet experiences, understanding failure points and why we measure

-  * How would you be affected if the internet went down at home?
-    - Do you have alternate sources to connect to the internet (i.e. cellphone/LTE)?
-    - Do you wait for a user to complain that the internet is down or can you be instantly notified by monitoring your network?
-  * Have you ever had internet issues that were not complete outages?
-    - Packet losses, poor signal quality, how much load time can you tolerate
+  * Break into 3 groups.
+  * Each group is assigned a user profile
+    - Gamer
+    - Streamer (Youtube, Netflix etc)
+    - Basic Web user (Email, Web, Im.)
+  * Spend 10 minutes discussing the characteristics of this user and what metrics are important to them and why.
+Consider some of these questions.
-    - What are the most popular services on your network?
-How many users are accessing it and what is the available bandwidth?
+    - What are the most used services on the users network?
-    - Do you need to setup additional nodes to offload bandwidth if a current node is over taxed with traffic?
-    - Who are the heaviest users?
-Do you need to introduce bandwidth metering?
-How do you prioritize bandwidth and users?
-    - Does network traffic change throughout the day?
-  * Port Traffic - clients can communicate over ports and port monitoring may be required if there is excessive traffic
-  * Gamers - why is low ping important?
-What impacts your ping?
-  * Review what a ping is and packet loss rates and how to use ping as a troubleshooting tool
-  * Other impacts on network health include routing loops, excessive broadcasts, denial of service attacks, viruses
-  * Baseline Measurements
+    - How would the user be affected if the Internet went down?
-    - What is the ideal capacity of your network, are there any bottlenecks?
+    - What would the user consider "down".
-    - What is the total number of users your network can support?
-How many users can each of the nodes handle?
+    - What is the threshold for the user
-    - What will be your network policy?
-Free access, bandwidth restrictions, usage restrictions, priority access
-    - What services do you want to offer over your network?
-  * Discuss - is the solution more bandwidth?
-More nodes?
+      - Packet loss/poor link quality
+      - Latency/ping
+      - Bandwidth speed
+      - Bandwidth allotment
+    - Does network traffic trend change throughout the day for the user's connection?
+    - Look at your local Internet provider (Bell, Rogers etc), which plan would you suggest for them and why
+    - Does wired vs Wireless affect the experience?

+  * Have each group spend 2 minutes presenting their user Profile and their findings
+  * Make the assumption that the 3 profiles live in the same household
+  * Pose the question -
+    - Does that change any of the recommendations is so how?

     ## 4: Wrap-up and week ahead